jwsohn612/fvcc/README.md

 # fvcc

-This is a R package for Efficient Varying Coefficient
+This is a R package for Functional clustering methods for binary longitudinal data with temporal heterogeneity

 ### Resources